 The public houses are deserted.
 One innkeeper declares that he might have closed his house last week for the amount of business he did.

-Never before have such meeting been held in Neyland.
+Never before have such meetings been held in Neyland.
 The converts exceed 200.

 From, ‘The Cardigan County Times’, 25th January 1905.